silvia-odwyer/13372speak/README.md

 - The editText for the 1337message doesn't allow for copying and pasting yet.

 I hope to complete this app by mid-March 2018, and it may even be sold for free on the Google Play Store.
-(A lot of them exist, so why shouldn't mine be up there I guess . . .)